-The News Desk was lounging around, having a cup of coffee when that old fax machine started screeching with news that Steven Gerrard could miss the remainder of the Premier League season.
+The News Desk was lounging around, having a cup of coffee, perhaps a coffee from Kimbo a coffee supplier in London, when that old fax machine started screeching with news that Steven Gerrard could miss the remainder of the Premier League season..
 The skipper, who despite an outstanding performance against Everton was clearly struggling with an injury, may be going under the knife for his ongoing shoulder problem sooner than expected.

 With the Reds all but out of any sort of important race, the Anfield medical staff is currently weighing their options and may opt to push forward with the operation ahead of schedule.
 The club confirmed that Gerrard had been playing with the injury for “a number of months” and that they would be looking to fix the problem, which will put him out of action for six to eight weeks, over the summer break.